daskon/book-management-laravel/README.md

-## Steps
+## About the app

 Technolgies that being used to develop this app was Laravel 10, Livewire, MySQL DB.
 Multiple roles based access control were added.

 - `composer install`
 - `php artisan migrate`